 - 8. Enforce the Chambersburg Floodplain Management Ordinance

-- 9. Evaluate areas prone to flooding and established corrective measures Implement our new Chesapeake Bay Pollutant Reduction Plan, when approved by DEP
+- 9. Evaluate areas prone to flooding and establish corrective measures; Implement the Chesapeake Bay Pollutant Reduction Plan

 In the future, the storm sewer utility rate structure will

-change from a flat fee as it will be in 2015 to a fee not based
+change from a flat fee to a fee not based

 upon sanitary sewer connections but, based upon impervious